Elijah Hughes

-Elijah Wayne Hughes (born March 10, 1998) is an American professional basketball player for the Wisconsin Herd of the NBA G League.
+Elijah Wayne Hughes (born March 10, 1998) is an American professional basketball player for MHP Riesen Ludwigsburg of the German Basketball Bundesliga.
 He played college basketball for the East Carolina Pirates and the Syracuse Orange.

 Early life

 Hughes was born in Poughkeepsie, New York and grew up in Beacon, New York.
 He started playing basketball through the Catholic Youth Organization (CYO) and began playing on the Amateur Athletic Union (AAU) circuit for local coach, Kenney Dawson.
 Hughes became well-known in Beacon for his basketball ability, dominating games at Loopers Park.

 High school career

 Following his eighth-grade basketball season, Hughes was called up to the varsity team at Beacon High School in Beacon, New York.
 Early in high school, he mainly played the point guard position despite his exceptional size.
 After two years at the school, Hughes transferred to John F. Kennedy Catholic High School in Somers, New York with hopes of receiving more exposure.

-As a junior, he led his team to a 26–2 record and runners-up finish at the Catholic High School Athletic Association (CHSAA) championship.
+As a junior, Hughes led his team to a 26–2 record and runners-up finish at the Catholic High School Athletic Association (CHSAA) championship.
 Hughes was named first-team Class A All-State and CHSAA Class A most valuable player (MVP).
 He scored 42 points against Jamesville Dewitt High School.
 After the season, he committed to play college basketball for East Carolina.
 However, he struggled academically, in part due to the long commute and the school's competitive academic environment.
 To help improve his grades and meet National Collegiate Athletic Association (NCAA) requirements, Hughes transferred to South Kent School, a boarding school in South Kent, Connecticut, and later attended summer school.
 He became teammates with many other NCAA Division I prospects, including Tremont Waters and Myles Powell.
 Hughes was a three-star recruit and the No. 5 player in his state according to 247Sports.